Terminator Zero

-Terminator Zero is a science fiction action anime series developed by Mattson Tomlin for Netflix.
+Terminator Zero (ターミネーター ゼロ, Tāminētā zero) is a science fiction action anime series developed by Mattson Tomlin for Netflix.
 It is set in the Terminator universe created by James Cameron and Gale Anne Hurd.
 Animation services were provided by Production I.G under the direction of Masashi Kudō.

 The eight-episode series premiered on August 29, 2024.
+In February 2026, the series was confirmed to have been canceled after one season.

 Premise

 In 1997 Tokyo, Malcolm Lee is developing Kokoro, an AI system intended to compete with Skynet.
 The day before Judgment Day, Lee finds himself and his three children pursued by an unknown robot assassin and a mysterious soldier from the year 2022 has been sent to protect him.